anko/partser/readme.markdown

 > { status: true, index: 2, value: [ 'a', 'x' ] }
 > ```

-If `chainEnv` is given, it is called as a function, with the value of the previous successful parser in the sequence, and its return value is passed as the environment variable to the next parser.
-This lets you pass an environment object forward through a sequence of parsers if you wish.
-(If `chainEnv` is not given, the same environment is passed to all parsers.)
+The `chainEnv` argument can be passed a function to define how environments are passed forward through a sequence of parsers.
+[See guidance below](#using-an-immutable-environment-object).

 #### `p.alt(parsers)`